polterguy/polterguy.github.io/index.md

 * Kubernetes Cluster License for $20,000 per month

 If you're interested in purchasing a professional license you can [contact us here](mailto:thomas@ainiro.io).
 If you're only looking for a hosted cloudlet allowing you to use all plugins, create workflows, and AI chatbots - You can purchase a cloudlet from AINIRO.IO [here](https://ainiro.io/buy).

+Notice, AINIRO.IO also provides cloudlets, which are basically Kubernetes PODs, with the complete Magic installation, starting out at some few hundred bucks per month, if you don't have the budget to pay $5,000 or $20,000 per month for access to an on-premise solution.
+You can find more information about our cloudlets [here](https://ainiro.io).

 ## Workflows